Alcohol and young people

 Did you know?
 A person who supplies alcohol to people under the age of 18 may be breaking the law.
 This is called secondary supply.
 The laws about this are different in each state and territory.

 Even if you can legally drink alcohol, it is never completely safe.

 It can affect your health, your social life, school, your work, your friends and your family.

 Alcohol is especially risky for teenagers and young people.
-Your brain is still growing and won’t be fully formed until your mid-20s.
+The brain continues to develop until around 25 years of age, making it more sensitive to damage from alcohol.
 Drinking alcohol can damage your brain and lead to health issues down the track.